hackclub/hackclub/workshops/python_snake/README.md

 [![Snake game and demo in repl.it](https://cloud-h8v6zt88z.vercel.app/0snakereplit.gif)](https://repl.it/@kyryloorlov/Snake-Game)

-You can check out the source code and preview [here](https://repl.it/@kyryloorlov/Snake-Game)
+You can check out the source code and preview [here](https://repl.it/@kyryloorlov/Snake-Game).

-# Get started
+# Getting started

-We are going to use [repl.it](https://repl.it) for this project.
-Just go to https://repl.it/languages/python3 to start coding.
-It's that easy!
-Creating an account will ensure you don't lose your code but you can do it after we finish this project.
-Let's start coding!
+We're going to use [repl.it](https://repl.it), a free, online code editor, for this project.
+Spin up a new Python project by going to https://repl.it/languages/python3.

 ## Declare dependencies

-Today, we will be using the `random` and `curses` libraries.
-These should be imported at the top of the python file.
-These libraries are just python code that someone else wrote for us to use.
+We're going to use the `random` and `cursees` libraries to help us out. `random` is a module that will allow us to give random positions to the fruits that will spawn on the map. `curses` is how we will be handling the user interface and game mechanics.

+Import these two libraries by adding the following lines at the top of the `main.py` file:

 ```python
 import random
 import curses
 ```

-`randint` is a module that will allow us to give random positions to the fruits that will spawn on the map. `Curses` is how we will be handling the user interface and game mechanics.

 ## Initialize the screen
 Below our imports let's skip a line and start our game.
 First, we have to somehow declare that our terminal can be used as a user interface.
-We'll use the python curses library to set a cursor, screen width, and screen height.
+We'll use `curses` to set a cursor, screen width, and screen height.

 ```python
 # Define the screen